coreyhines/rLab-eos/Readme.md

 The Following Python package libraries need to be loaded on the machine that will run `topo-builder.py`:
 - ruamel.yaml
 - graphviz
+- jsonrpclib

 To run the network topology on a container host machine, you can leverage the following cEOS_host_build Ansible-Playbook to build the environment.
 This will install all necessary software to run cEOS-lab.
 It is located in the following repo:

 https://github.com/networkRob/rLab-ansibleBuilds

 #### NOTE:
-To be able to run MLAG and dot1q, use the 4.23.1F release for cEOS-Lab.
+To be able to run MLAG and dot1q, use the 4.23.1F or newer release of cEOS-Lab.

 #### Topology File Format
 There are some required fields to be specified in the topology files.
 See the examples listed in the `topologies/` directory.
 The required parameters are: